 The Board of Directors (''Board'') is pleased to present the Twenty

-Sixth Annual Report of your Company, Marico Limited, for the year ended
+Eighth Annual Report of your Company, Marico Limited, for the year

-subsidiaries.
-This report, therefore, covers the financial results and other developments during
+this report covers the financial results and other developments during

 FINANCIAL RESULTS - AN OVERVIEW

 Year ended Year ended

 Less: Provision for Tax for the 242.24 185.87

 Profit after Tax for the current year 701.86 545.17

 Add: Surplus brought forward 1,753.12 1,393.63